LGoodDatePicker/LGoodDatePicker/README.md

 # LGoodDatePicker
 Java Swing Date Picker.
 Easy to use, good looking, nice features, and localized.
+Uses the JSR-310 standard.

 ## News: